 7. Content management

 MDM solutions simplify content sharing in diverse formats via an easy-to-use dashboard.
-Whether you are working remotely, or are a frontline worker, sharing work-related files, presentations, images and videos becomes convenient and quick with managed devices.
-For BYOD, IT admins of startups can set policies that restrict the transfer of business files from managed profiles to unmanaged personal apps..
+Whether you are working remotely, or are a frontline worker, sharing work-related files, presentations, images, and videos become convenient and quick with managed devices.
+For BYOD, IT admins of startups can set policies that restrict the transfer of business files from managed profiles to unmanaged personal apps.

 8. Location tracking